mpr89/AllYouNeedIsWheel/README.md

 3. **Options** (http://localhost:5000/options?ticker=SYMBOL): Option chain analysis
 4. **Recommendations** (http://localhost:5000/recommendations): Trade recommendations

-### Mock Data
+### Frozen Data

-The application automatically uses mock data in the following scenarios:
+The application automatically uses frozen data from Interactive Brokers in the following scenarios:
 - When the market is closed (outside of 9:30 AM - 4:00 PM ET, Monday-Friday)
 - On weekends and market holidays

+Frozen data is actual historical data provided by Interactive Brokers rather than generated mock data.
+This ensures that all data provided by the application represents real market conditions even when markets are closed.

-- When no connection to Interactive Brokers TWS/IB Gateway is available
-- When API requests fail for any reason
+When no connection to Interactive Brokers TWS/IB Gateway is available or when API requests fail for any reason, the application will return appropriate error messages rather than falling back to mock data.

-This ensures that the application remains functional for development, testing, and demonstration purposes even when real-time market data is unavailable.
-Mock data includes:
-- Portfolio summary with realistic account values
-- Stock positions (primarily NVDA)
-- Option positions with appropriate strikes and expiration dates
-- Weekly option income calculations

-Mock data is clearly labeled in the UI with an indicator showing "Mock Data" to avoid confusion with real trading data.
+The application clearly indicates when it's using frozen data in the UI to avoid confusion with real-time market data.

 ## Project Structure